 The highest commitment is to be a customer for a capstone project.
 We have a Software Engineering Capstone and a Computer Engineering Capstone.
 These projects typically start in September each year, so customers are typically secured in the May to August timeframe.

 Sponsors can work with one or more students in a senior project.
 This only requires convincing the students and faculty to work with you.
 The Pitch2Programmers event was created in Fall 2016.
 People can pitch their projects to computing students (CPE, CSC, SE majors) who are looking for a senior project.
-Interested pitchers can sign up at cseverywhere.org/pitch.
-This event typically happens in September and January and is currently organized by David Janzen.
+This event typically happens in November, and is currently organized by Chris Lupo.